semohr/text_anomalies/README.md

 │   └── models # folder for the trained models
 ├── text_anomalies # folder for source code
 │   ├── dataloader # code for dataloader and preprocessing
-│   └── models # code for models
+│   └── models # code for the torch modules
 ├── notebooks # folder for notebooks
 ├── scripts # folder for scripts
 ├── README.md # <- you are here